MaxKolbe/file-management-system/README.md

 -   Navigate to the project directory and install dependencies, `npm install`
 -   Run the server, `node server.js`
 >   Note: This project requires a few dotenv variables.
 To see what to include in your .env file click [here](#dotenv)
+-   You will need to install Mongobd Compass.

 ## Content
 1. [Overview](#overview)